Call-Me-Doc/origins_lore_/Characters/KarmafKat.md

 Traits:

-// Baddest and awesomest and coolest perseon here (real)
+// Baddest and awesomest and coolest person here (real)

 // Is batshit insane, and worships the skulk